 Share Your Content

-After making your selections, you simply copy the embed code and paste it into a web part on your SharePoint page or embed straight from the Insert tab on the Page ribbon.
+After making your selections, you simply copy the embed code and paste it into a web part on your SharePoint page.

 Keep in mind, no matter how you share videos, any security you’ve applied to the content will be respected.
 Think about how you need to secure it and if that will impact users experience when sharing.
 Will you embed it on the home page of the company intranet?
 Then it makes sense that it’s content everyone should be seeing.

 So there you have it, video for the workplace in a more refined and innovative interface.
-It’s manageable, securable and ready for primetime… almost.
-As Microsoft transitions folks from Video to Stream we may see a few hiccups but from what I’ve seen to date, those should be few and far between.
+It’s manageable, securable and ready for primetime… with the exception of external sharing.

 We all know that “a picture is worth a thousand words.”
 Video goes beyond merely a picture.
 Stream offers us a way to to engage with our colleagues in a more personal yet repeatable and efficient way.